-Remitting your CRA source deductions doesn’t need to be a lengthy or complicated process.
+Remitting your Canada Revenue Agency (CRA) source deductions doesn't need to be a lengthy or complicated process.
 Here are some tips on how to streamline your CRA remittances, and what to do if you need to make a correction.

 Here’s some information that will help you understand more about CRA remittances.

 - If you pay remuneration, you need to remit deductions to the CRA.
 This includes employers, administrators, trustees, and financial institutions.

 - Remuneration is simply money paid for work or a service and includes everything from salary, wages, commissions, taxable benefits, and pension income.
 EI benefits, some withdrawals from registered plans, and some other types of payments are also remuneration.

 Remittance vouchers are needed in order to make payments to the CRA.
 Remittance vouchers provides the CRA with specific account and payment information.

 - There is a complete index of deductions on the Government of Canada website.
 Check it out here.

 - There are different types of remitters.
 To find out which type your business or your client’s business is, check out the Government of Canada website.

 - If you do not remit your source deductions and employer shares of CPP and EI, the CRA can take action against you.

 How to make your Canada Revenue Agency remittance payments easy